 Recertification is required every five years to keep their professional certification status.
 Points are earned in the categories of continuing Education, Other Certifications, and Leadership.
 A total of 60 points are required every five years.

 The IAAP certification makes a powerful statement of both meeting initial high standards and maintaining those standards through recertification.

 All individuals who applied for certification January 1, 1988, or later are required to recertify.

 Individuals not keeping current through recertification will have their rating marked inactive and are no longer eligible to use the ratings.

-A certificate, valid for five years, and a recertification pin will be issued each time an individual is recertified.
+A certificate, valid for five years, will be issued each time an individual is recertified.